Increase Visibility While Welding

 It's imperative that hazardous particulate is eliminated before reaching the respiratory areas of employees.
 Grinding and deburring processes can create airborne metal, composite, rubber, or fiberglass dust that is especially dangerous to inhale.

 The dust that is produced by grinding applications can result in a multitude of health effects, but mostly targets the lungs.
 Pneumoconiosis, also known as dusty lung, is when scar tissue builds up in the lining of the lungs and contributes to serious and lifelong lung issues.

 Individuals working in environments without proper access to filtration and ventilation can be affected.
 It's important to note that the lungs are not the only organs at risk.
 It's possible that certain particles will dissolve into the bloodstream and then travel throughout the body affecting other vital organs like the liver, kidneys, and brain.

 Are you at risk?
 Evaluate your safety needs:

 The process that is being set in place to protect workers, along with the type of material being worked with and the length of exposure are key factors in determining the level of risk in a working environment.

-Since grinding and deburring dust has the ability to spread throughout a workplace quickly, the most reliable solution is removing it at the workstation to prevent it from making its way to workers, machinery, and electronic equipment.
+Since grinding and deburring dusts have the ability to spread throughout a facility quickly, the most reliable solution is to remove it at the workstation preventing it from making its way to operators, machinery, and electronic equipment.